Legal Week

 Legal Week was a weekly British magazine for business lawyers, launched in 1999 by Mark Wyatt and Mary Heaney.

 History

 It was acquired by Incisive Media in 2005.

-In 2016, the company sold the magazine to ALM.
+In 2016, the company sold the magazine to ALM (formerly American Lawyer Media).
 It is now a fully digital publication operating under the Law.com International brand.
 The magazine was a recipient of the PPA Business Magazine of the Year award.